-Team Injinji Athlete Courtney Dauwalter has been running ultras for just over 8 years now and has made a huge name for herself in the ultra and trail running communities.
-Many fans and supporters were following live around the clock, the infamous (or famous) Big Dog's Backyard Ultra and were thrilled to hear she ran the final lap and won the event for the United States team.
+Team Injinji Athlete Courtney Dauwalter has been running ultra marathons for over 8 years and has become a prominent figure in the running community.
+In 2021, Courtney's fans were following her progress live during the notoriously challenging Big Dog's Backyard Ultra race, where she won the event for the United States team.

 Race Director Lazarus “Laz” Lake, who also produces the Barkley Marathons, is known for creating extraordinary races that push athletes beyond their limits.
 Named after his dog, the Big Dog's Backyard Ultra invites athletes to test themselves without the promise of a finish line.
 Set in rural Tennessee, this 100+ mile race attracts runners from all over the world.

 What Are The Rules of Big Dog's Backyard Ultra?

 - Runners must complete a 4.1667-mile loop every hour for as long as they can.

 - Once they finish their loop, the remaining time can be spent however they wish.

 - Competitors run a technical trail loop during the day, then switch to a road loop at night.